Each airline in Europe has its own set of rules, and believe me, the last thing you want is to be hit with unexpected fees at the gate.

 Stash some of your heavier items in your pockets to shave off those extra grams from your carry-on.

-Just remember to empty them before going through security!
+Just remember that you’ll need to empty them before going through security!

 European Carry On Luggage Sizes By Airline (Economy)